johndpope/superlumen-gui/README.md

 ![Preview](https://thumbs.gfycat.com/SecondaryThirdEland-size_restricted.gif)

 > #### Support the free and open development of Superlumen
-> We are not associated with IBM, the Stellar Org, or any other company.
+> We are *not* associated with the [SDF](https://www.stellar.org/), IBM, or any other commercial entity.
 This project is maintained by ordinary people just like you.
-You can show your support by contributing code, content, bug reports, or by donating some lumens.
-> ❤ We really appreciate it!
+You can show your support by contributing code, content, bug reports, or by donating some lumens.  ❤ We really appreciate it!
 >
 > *Stellar Donation Address:*
 > GBOBXLZCZWCP4A3FAWX7244JFFEDTVR75L4AK45Z5ZOCQV3NHNSYWQX2
 >

 ---

+## Features

+- Secure Wallet.
+  - Optional recovery record forwhen you've lost your key-file or forgotten your password.
+  - Multi-account support.
+  - Account memo records.
+  - Set inflation pool.
+- Send/Recieve
+  - Send Lumens (XLM) or any Stellar asset.
+  - Leverage Path Payments to pay with one asset, converted to another through the network as a series of offers.
+  - Receive by crafting a secure message.
+- Stellar Distributed Exchange
+  - Watch &amp; subscribe to orderbooks between assets.
+  - Create your own buy/sell orders.
+  - Manage trustlines.
+- Transaction Explorer
+  - Browse and view the details of any tx on the blockchain.
+  - Easily review the transactions on your accounts.
+- Asset Manager
+  - Review and manage the assets owned by your accounts.
+- Feature Vote
+  - Vote for new features of Superlumen, using Stellar!

 ## Building
 You can build Superlumen on the following operating systems: